dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/create-resources-cli/create-resources-cli.md

     cd /cd3user/tenancies/<prefix>/terraform_files/<home_region>/identity
     ```

-3. Execute terraform init, plan and apply to create the compartment.
+3. Execute below commands in sequence to create the compartment.

-    >**Note:** Since we are creating all resources in the *democompartment*, we should first create the compartment in OCI and run fetch compartments again.
-This way the variables file has the *compartment* entry and other resources can be created in it.

-4. Go back to the below folder and execute the setUpOCI.py again as shown in *Task 3* and select *fetch compartments*.

     ```
-    /cd3user/oci_tools/cd3_automation_toolkit/
+       terraform init
+       terraform plan
+       terraform apply
     ```

+4. Navigate back to the ```/cd3user/oci_tools/cd3_automation_toolkit/``` folder and execute the ```setUpOCI.py``` again as shown in *Task 2* and select *fetch compartments*.

     >**Note:** This option will update OCID of newly created compartments in TF file.

-5. Select: 3,4,5,6 options to create terraform files for Network, Compute, Storage and Database respectively from the *setUpOCI.py* output menu.
+5. Select: 4,7,8,9 options to create terraform files for Network, Compute, Storage and Database respectively from the *setUpOCI.py* output menu.

-    - Under *Network*: Select- Options 1,3,4
+    - Under *Network*: Select- Options 1
     - Under *Compute*: Select- Option 2
     - Under *Storage*: Select- Option 1
     - Under *Database*: Select- Option 3

     >**Note:** Terraform files are generated under the respective Service directories of the Region directory.

-6. Once the Terraform files are created from above step, navigate to below path for each of the services: Network, Compute, Database and Block volume.
+6. Once the Terraform files are generated from above step, navigate to below path for each of the services: Network, Compute, Database and Block volume.

     ```
-    /cd3user/tenancies/<prefix>/terraform_files/<region>/<services>
+    /cd3user/tenancies/<prefix>/terraform_files/<region>/<service_folder>
     ```

 7. Enter into each of the required service folders (network, compute, database) and execute the below terraform commands to provision the resources in OCI.